 Dr Karen Lonsdale has adjudicated at the Australian National Band Championships, Sultan Idris National Wind Orchestra Competition (Malaysia), Finale Wind Orchestra (Malaysia), Unplugged Singing Competition: English X-Factor (Malaysia), the Malaysia International Music Arts Festival (MIMAF), Ipoh Music Festival (Malaysia), Bandfest (Newcastle), as well as numerous eisteddfods and music competitions in Queensland, New South Wales, South Australia, Victoria and Tasmania.

 Dr Lonsdale has taught Flute and Chamber Music at the Queensland Conservatorium Griffith University; Flute, Flute Choir and Flute Pedagogy at the University of Southern Queensland; and Flute at the University of New South Wales.
 She was a Senior Lecturer at the Department of Music and Music Education, Faculty of Music and Performing Arts, Sultan Idris Education University or (Universiti Pendidikan Sultan Idris/UPSI), Malaysia from 2012-2018.
 Her main teaching areas were Flute, Voice, Choir, Choral Conducting, Popular Singing, History of Western Music, Woodwind Technique, and Fundamentals of Music Theory.
 Dr Lonsdale teaches Flute, Singing, Recorder and Music Theory to enthusiastic and talented emerging artists from Greater Brisbane and regional Queensland.
 Many of her former students are now professional Arts workers, including performers, educators, music therapists, and arts managers.
-She has also been a Guest Clinician or Tutor at many schools around Greater Brisbane, Logan and the Gold Coast.
+She has been a Guest Clinician or Tutor for numerous schools in Australia and Malaysia.
+She was also a Woodwind Examiner for the Australian Music Examinations Board from 1996-2012.